vipperofvip/solarwidget/README.md

 * Mac laptop with Touch Bar
 * BetterTouchTool [BetterTouchTool](https://folivora.ai/) application already installed
+* SolarEdge Inverter
-* Your Solaredge API key (You might need to contact your installer for this)
+* Your Solaredge API key and site ID (You might need to contact your installer for this)

 Installation Instructions
 -------------------------